davidmoten/rxjava-extras/README.md

 </dependency>
 ```

-Note that new file(s) for a file buffered observable are created for each subscription and thoses files are in normal circumstances deleted on unsubscription (triggered by `onCompleted`/`onError` termination or manual unsubscription).
+Note that new files (there may be multiple for indexes and whatnot) for a file buffered observable are created for each subscription and thoses files are in normal circumstances deleted on unsubscription (triggered by `onCompleted`/`onError` termination or manual unsubscription).

 Here's an example: